Keith L. T. Wright: New York Assembly

 Assemblyman Wright was a leader in the State Democratic party and chair of the New York State Assembly Housing Committee.
 During his tenure in the Assembly he also chaired key committees in the Assembly including; election law, social services and labor.

 Assemblyman Wright's priorities cover a wide variety of issues, among them: the DREAM Act; improving access to historically underrepresented industries for women and minorities, raising the age of criminal responsibility so that 16- and 17-year-olds will no longer be inappropriately prosecuted as adults in New York State and expanding access to quality education for all children.
 As member of the Correction Committee and the Task Force on Criminal Justice Reform, Wright is a strong opponent of the death penalty and the Rockefeller Drug Laws.
 He is a strong advocate for criminal justice reform and following the Alberta Spruill incident, a case of mistaken identity that led to death when police stormed the wrong apartment, Wright introduced legislation that attempted reform "no knock" search warrants.
 Assemblyman Wright is a lifelong resident of Harlem and an active community member.

 New York County Democratic Committee

 Wright has served as Chair of the New York County Democratic Committee since September 2009 as well as the New York County Leader for Democratic Party, when he took over from 28-year incumbent Denny Farrell.

+New York City Council Democratic Primary Upset in June 2023 and Endorsement

+Wright supported the eventual winner of the Democratic Primary for the Harlem City Council seat in 2023, Yusef Salaam.
+Salaam was opposed by two members of the NY State Legislature Inez Dickens and Al Taylor.